Exodus of Sarajevo Serbs: Exodus

 The Dayton Agreement finalized the demarcation between the Federation of Bosnia and Herzegovina (FBiH) and Republika Srpska (RS), the two post-war entities of the country.
-Ilijaš, Vogošća, Hadžići, Ilidža, Rajlovac and Grbavica were incorporated into FBiH, while other peripheral parts of the former Sarajevo municipality became part of RS (see Istočno Sarajevo).
-The Serb community massively left the FBiH part of Sarajevo for RS.
-Their number was first reported in 1996 as 62,000, but it is estimated that the total number was 150,000.
+The Sarajevo suburbs of Ilijaš, Vogošća, Hadžići, Ilidža, and Grbavica were incorporated into Federation, while other peripheral parts of the former Sarajevo municipality became part of RS (see Istočno Sarajevo).
+The five areas had been held by Bosnian Serbs during the war.
+The Serb community massively left the Bosnian government-controlled part of Sarajevo for Republika Srpska.
+Their number was reported in 1996 as 62,000, with sources generally giving an estimate of between 60,000 and 70,000.